lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 And that's how we fetch the the Active and Standby Firmware Versions to construct the `Device` Data Model!

+_Besides fetching the firmware versions, what can else we do with Bluetooth LE commands?_

+Plenty!
+We may update PineTime's firmware over Bluetooth LE, sync the date and time, push mobile notifications, capture our heart rate and even control smart home gadgets!

+PineTime firmware exposes the [Simple Management Protocol](https://github.com/apache/mynewt-mcumgr) over Bluetooth LE.
+The protocol supports a [rich set of commands](https://github.com/apache/mynewt-mcumgr/tree/master/cmd) for updating PineTime firmware, accessing the PineTime Flash filesystem, debug logs, runtime statistics, ...

+We shall be adding these commands to the PineTime Companion App.

 # Business Logic, States and Events in Bloc

 Now back to State Management with Bloc...
 The right way to manage our complex Flutter App is to use a __Business Logic Class (Bloc),__ to drive the __Event Transitions__ between the __States__ of the app...